Blunt - or Blunt to fakie. A stall with the back truck on top of the deck and the tail just below it. To pop out you need an ollie.

 This is a tricky out and takes a lot of practice to get the pop and timing right.

-Getting used to the blunt stall without bailing every time.
-Try just popping into rock to fakie.
+Get used to the blunt stall without bailing every time.
+Try popping into rock to fakie.
 Then rolling away like normal.
-This can really increase your comfort level while in the stall.
-Allowing you the confidence needed to pop in and then out again.
+This can increase your comfort level while in the blunt stall.
+That gives you the confidence needed to pop in and then out again.

 Get used to clearing the coping.
 Try rolling up to the coping and going into manual at the top.
 Letting your front wheels clear the coping and then fakie manualling back down until the wheels can be safely placed on the ramp again.